 There is the possibility that these dwellings may be more accurately referred to as wickiups, which used bark or brush for the outer walls as opposed to hides or canvas (which would make them tipis).

 Archaeologists have also discovered stone rings dating back to 7500 BCE.
 The stone rings can be more definitively linked to tipi construction, because stones were used to hold down the outer edge of a hide covered dwelling.

 Tipis have more or less been in use across the Great Plains of North America since prehistoric times.
 However, what we may think of as a more modern tipi design came into much greater use once horses were introduced to many native tribes.

 Horses allowed native peoples to become more nomadic, so the design of the tipi was perfected to the point where it could be taken down and set up quickly, and its components more easily transported.

 Photo From: Commons.wikimedia.org

 The poles used to support a teepee were made from saplings.
 The bark was removed, the poles were polished, and dried to help create a sturdier base upon which to build.

-Construction will begin by creating a tripod out of the three largest polls, and lashing them together at the top.
-The three polls would form a triangle base on the ground.
-A dozen or more other polls would then be laid against the foundation tripod, creating a circle with a wide base (usually about 7 to 10 feet wide for a family dwelling).
+Construction will begin by creating a tripod out of the three largest poles, and lashing them together at the top.
+The three poles would form a triangle base on the ground.
+A dozen or more other poles would then be laid against the foundation tripod, creating a circle with a wide base (usually about 7 to 10 feet wide for a family dwelling).